All Episodes

 I'm going to say this to everybody listening and to those who should be listening.

-If you have 14, 15 million listeners every day, you should have 114 or 15 million listeners because you've told the truth uh and truth that nobody else was willing to tell all through this period.
+If you have 14, 15 million listeners every day, you should have 114 or 15 million listeners because you've told the truth and truth that nobody else was willing to tell all through this period.

 Linda provided the forum.

-Once again, because there's so much still to be uncovered that you've started to uncover, and you will now completely uncover and expose all of these things.
+And I'm sorry to tell you, Mr. Hannity, your work is just beginning once again, because there's so much still to be uncovered that you've started to uncover, and you will now completely uncover and expose all of these things.

-Oh, I must I must have had bad information.
+I must have had bad information.

-Unbelievable, unreally unbelievable, and it's completely un American what's happened here.
+And it's completely un-American what's happened here.

-And as far as whether we've learned a lesson He accused the president unequivocally of treason.
+And as far as whether we've learned a lesson.

 President was accused of treason numerous times by these people.